Shelbyrp/E-Commerce-Back-End/README.md

 The server will start.
 You can then view the application in the Insomnia Core.

+A .env is required to connect to MySql.
+In the .env include DB_USER='', DB_PW='' and DB_NAME='ecommerce_db.
+'Be sure to add this with your details and include it in your gitignore file so that it doesn't upload to github.

 ## License
 This project is licensed by the [MIT](https://opensource.org/licenses/MIT) license